Renminbi: Managed float

 The renminbi has now moved to a managed floating exchange rate based on market supply and demand with reference to a basket of foreign currencies.
 In July 2005, the daily trading price of the US dollar against the renminbi in the inter-bank foreign exchange market was allowed to float within a narrow band of 0.3% around the central parity published by the People's Bank of China; in a later announcement published on 18 May 2007, the band was extended to 0.5%.
 On 14 April 2012, the band was extended to 1.0%.
 On 17 March 2014, the band was extended to 2%.
 China has stated that the basket is dominated by the United States dollar, euro, Japanese yen and South Korean won, with a smaller proportion made up of sterling, Thai baht, roubles, Australian dollars, Canadian dollars and Singaporean dollars.

 On 10 April 2008, it traded at ¥6.9920 per US dollar, which was the first time in more than a decade that a dollar had bought less than ¥7, and at ¥11.03630 per euro.

 Beginning in January 2010, Chinese and non-Chinese citizens have an annual exchange limit of a maximum of US$50,000.
-Currency exchange will only proceed if the applicant appears in person at the relevant bank and presents their passport or Chinese ID.
+Exchanges within this limit require only a passport or Chinese ID and no additional documentation showing the purpose of the exchange.
 Currency exchange transactions are centrally registered.
 The maximum dollar withdrawal is $10,000 per day, the maximum purchase limit of US dollars is $500 per day.
 This stringent management of the currency leads to a bottled-up demand for exchange in both directions.
 It is viewed as a major tool to keep the currency peg, preventing inflows of "hot money".

 A shift of Chinese reserves into the currencies of their other trading partners has caused these nations to shift more of their reserves into dollars, leading to no great change in the value of the renminbi against the dollar.